jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

 This is also true for Kotlin's notation of arrays, e.g. `Array<Int>`, and Kotlin's unsigned integer types: `UByte`, `UShort`, `UInt` and `ULong`.

+#### Supported Kotlin-only Types

+The Kotlin standard library comes with a lot of types that don't have an equivalent in the JDK.
+Some of them are already supported directly:

+##### `IntRange`

+- Create an `IntRangeArbitrary` through `IntRange.any()` or `IntRange.any(range)`

+- Using `IntRange` as type in a for-all-parameter will auto-generate it.
+  You can use annotations `@JqwikIntRange` and `@Size` in order to constrain the possible ranges.

+##### `Sequence<T>`

+- Create a `SequenceArbitrary` by using `.sequence()` on any other arbitrary, which will be used to generate the elements for the the sequence.
+  `SequenceArbitrary` offers similar configurability as most other multi-value arbitraries in jqwik.

+- Using `Sequence` as type in a for-all-parameter will auto-generate it.
+  You can use annotations @Size` in order to constrain number of values produced by the sequence.

+jqwik will never create infinite sequences by itself.

 #### Convenience Functions for Kotlin

 Some parts of the jqwik API are hard to use in Kotlin.